 As I have discussed, air-source heat pumps operate by drawing energy from their surroundings and raising the temperature for heating or lowering it for cooling.
 The more significant the difference between the outdoor and indoor air temperatures, the lower the efficiency of the heat pump system.

-This inefficiency can make your heating system burn more energy and drive up your energy bills.
+This inefficiency can make your heating system burn more energy and increase energy bills.
 Fundamentally, the best way to reduce the inefficiency and avoid high energy bills is to reduce the gap between the outdoor air temperature and your thermostat.

 Frequently setting your thermostat at a high temperature, especially in the winter, escalates your house’s energy loss and increases your energy bill.

-However, setting your thermostat at a low temperature is not feasible for chilly winter days when you want to keep warm.
+However, setting your thermostat at a low temperature is not feasible when you want to keep warm on chilly winter days.
 Luckily, putting your heat pump at the right temperature can help reduce your energy bill and maximize your heat pump’s effectiveness.

-To maximize comfort and efficiency, you should set your thermostat to between 68 and 72° Fahrenheit.
+You should set your thermostat to 68 and 72° Fahrenheit to maximize comfort and efficiency.
 This temperature is comfortable for most people and will keep everyone warm in typical clothing while minimizing heat loss.

 When no one is in your house, setting your heat pump to between 58 and 62 degrees Fahrenheit will enable you to save money on heating without worrying about making a family member cold or uncomfortable.